Galapagos Wildlife: Animals of the Galapagos Islands

 4. Marine Iguanas

-Marine iguanas are the only lizards in the world that feed in the ocean, grazing on underwater algae.
-Found basking on lava rocks, they expel excess salt through sneezes, a behavior that leaves white salt crystals on their faces.
+Galapagos marine iguanas are the only lizards in the world that feed in the ocean, grazing on underwater algae.
+Their unique adaptations to both land and sea environments include basking on lava rocks and expelling excess salt through sneezes, a behavior that leaves white salt crystals on their faces.
 Their black coloration absorbs heat quickly, helping them warm up after diving into the chilly waters.
 These unique reptiles showcase how species in the Galapagos have uniquely adapted to their environment.

 Best Place to See Them: Española and Fernandina Islands